-EEP LI 03 Commercial and investment portfolio - rent receivable against the budget to monitor receipt of income of rents and service charges.
-Investm ent £44,300 Commer cial £574,91 6 Investment £53,467 Commercia I £663,613 Investment £20,779 Commercia I £110,507 U \ Cottage and outbuildings and yard, Widnes; Site at Desoto Road and Queensway, Widnes (former handback land)and land Ditton Road Widnes (r/o Feralco).
+EEP LI 03 Commercial and investment portfolio - rent receivable against the budget to monitor receipt of income of Investm ent £44,300 Commer cial £574,91 6 for the amount and timing of receipts as at 20/5/2021 Investment £20,779 Commercia I £110,507 U 1 Cottage and outbuildings and yard, Widnes; Site at Desoto Road and Queensway, Widnes (former handback land)and land Ditton Road Widnes (r/o Feralco).
 Treasury Management report of estimate for land receipts to be presented to the Asset Management Working Group 28 July 2022 No 5 Granville St Runcorn - new tenant secured to commence 1 July.
+Other yacant units. investment portfolio - rent receivable against the budget to ent £44,300 Commer cial £574,91 £53,467 Commercia £20,779 Commercia U (1) Management report of estimate for land receipts to be presented to the Asset Management Working Group 28 July 2022 No 5 Granville St Runcorn - new tenant secured to commence 1 July.
 Other vacant units, former Frankie and Bennies unit at the Hive.
-A shortfall of income is predicted over the year of £116,000 to exclude the income from the from the lease of no 29 - 31 Moor Lane, Widnes (Enterprise)
+A shortfall of income is predicted over the year of £116,000 to exclude the income from the lease of no 29 - 31 Moor Lane, Widnes (Enterprise)

-which ended 14 June 2022.
-EEP LI 04 Occupancy rates of commercial and investment portfolio.
-100 % Investm ent 89% commer cial 100 % Investment 90% commercial 100% Investment 92% commercial > ⇔ There are 8 vacant properties which will be on the market or unable to market until refurbishme nt works eg 71 High St Runcorn or where negotiations have not been concluded EEP LI 05 Occupancy of Widnes Market Hall.
-95% 96% 92% U \Rightarrow There has been a couple of traders leave the Market in the 1st quarter hence the figure is currently down on year end.
-EEP LI 06 Unit Costs - office accommodation space (reported annually).
-1317sq m 1251sqm n/a U \ There was a significant investment in LED lighting included in last year's figures hence they increased from the previous year.
+which ended

+14 June

+2022.

+EEP Occupancy rates 100 % 100 % 100% ✓ \leftarrow There are 8

+LI 04 of commercial Investm Investment Investment A 1 vacant

+and investment ent 89% 90% 92% properties

+portfolio. commer commercial commercial which will be

+cial on the

+market or

+unable to

+market until

+refurbishme

+nt works eg

+71 High St

+Runcorn or

+where

+negotiations

+have not

+been

+concluded

+EEP Occupancy of 95% 96% 92% U \leftarrow There has

+LI 05 Widnes Market V been a

+Hall. couple of

+traders leave

+the Market

+in the 1st

+quarter

+hence the

+figure is

+currently

+down on

+4 6 year end.

+EEP Unit Costs - 1317sq 1251sqm n/a U \Leftrightarrow There was a

+LI 06 office m ' ' significant

+accommodation investment

+space (reported in LED

+annually). lighting

+included in

+last year's

+figures hence

+they

+increased

+from the

+previous

+year.